‘Frustrating’: Thousands remain without power in Mass. as restoration promised for this weekend

-At the height of the storm, about half a million people were without power and than 18,000 homes and businesses were without power as of 6 p.m.
-Saturday, according to the Massachusetts Emergency Management Agency.
+At the height of the storm, about half a million people were without power and more than 5,600 homes and businesses were without power as of 8:15 a.m.
+Sunday, according to the Massachusetts Emergency Management Agency.

 “It’s just really frustrating, we thought we’d have it back by now,” said resident Brian Carnes.